mratsim/weave/README.md

   As the number of cores in computer is growing steadily, developers need to find new avenues of parallelism to exploit them.
-  Unfortunately existing framework requires computation to take 10000 cycles at minimum (Intel TBB) which corresponds to 3.33 ms on a 3 GHz CPU to amortize the cost of scheduling.
+  Unfortunately existing framework requires computation to take 10000 cycles at minimum (Intel TBB) which corresponds to 3.33 µs on a 3 GHz CPU to amortize the cost of scheduling.
   This burden the developers with questions of grain size, heuristics on distributing parallel loop for the common case and mischeduling on recursive tree algorithms with potentially very low compute-intensive leaves.
   - Weave uses an adaptative work-stealing scheduler that adapts its stealing strategy depending